-Nestled in the heart of Fallbrook on less than an acre of land, you can find the Fieri family tending to their small homestead.
-When the Fieri's daughter, Alexis, developed multiple food allergies, the family dove deeper into researching and learning how to grow more of their own food to ease her symptoms.
-They started raising chickens for their eggs and quickly rejoiced in the fact that Alexis could eat the eggs daily and not get sick.
+We are a family of 4 that began homesteading when our daughter, Alexis, developed multiple food allergies, and we dove deeper into researching and learning how to grow more of our own food to ease her symptoms.
+We started raising chickens for their eggs and quickly rejoiced in the fact that Alexis could eat the eggs daily and not get sick.
 By simply feeding the chickens Non-GMO, no soy, no corn feed, Alexis could tolerate the eggs.
-At this time, they were living in a neighborhood with a concrete backyard and an HOA so creating a homestead beyond the garden and chickens that were already not allowed, was going to be difficult.
-This is when they moved to a slightly larger lot and began to really watch their dreams come true.
-They began to raise turkeys, feeding them the same non-allergy feed and enjoyed a delicious meal.
-The children have learned the complete process of raising the animals to butchering and growing their own vegetables from seed.
-The dinner is then appreciated much more having put so much time and care into it.
-Becoming self sufficient on a small plot of land became their new goal and way of life.
+At this time, we were living in a neighborhood with a concrete backyard and an HOA so creating a homestead beyond the garden and chickens (that were already not allowed), was going to be difficult.
+We moved to a slightly larger lot and began to really watch our dreams come true.
+We began to raise turkeys, feeding them the same non-allergy feed and enjoyed a delicious meal.
+The whole family has learned the complete process of raising the animals to butchering and growing our own vegetables from seed.
+Dinner is much more appreciated having put so much time and care into it.
+Becoming self sufficient on a small plot of land became our new goal and way of life.

 The matriarch of the family comes with many different job titles.
 Mother, homeschooler, wife, homemaker, farmer, project starter, and mitochondrial disease warrior.
 Grateful everyday, knowing that the days are numbered but finding joy in every moment.
 The most important part of this lifestyle is that the family is together.